rtruxal/pycogserv/README.md

 False
 ```

-For more advanced usage such as computational queries and compount queries, check back soon for guidance or poke at the code.
+For more advanced usage such as computational queries & compound queries, check back soon for guidance or poke at the code.

 Notes
 =====